Please Note this information relates to Rover Scouts Victoria members ONLY.

 In Victoria, swords are classed as a ‘prohibited’ weapon under the Control of Weapons Act 1990 (Vic).
 Possession or use of swords in contravention of the Act in Victoria could result in a $12,000 fine or six months in jail.

-The Scouts Association of Australia was granted an exemption by the Governor in Council to bring into Victoria, display, advertise, purchase, sell, possess, use or carry a sword for the purposes of keeping and displaying a sword or participating in ceremonial activities.
+The Scout Association of Australia was granted an exemption by the Governor in Council to bring into Victoria, display, advertise, purchase, sell, possess, use or carry a sword for the purposes of keeping and displaying a sword or participating in ceremonial activities.
 This exemption applies to any active member of the Scouts Association of Australia who is 18 years or older.
-An active member is a member who has been a member for at least 6 months.
+An active member is a member of Rover Scouts Victoria who has been a member for at least 6 months.

 There are strict storage requirements imposed upon the exemption, requiring the sword to be ‘stored safely and securely’.
 This means that the sword is stored in a way that ensures it is not readily accessible to persons other than those covered by the exemption.

 When being transported between its usual place of storage and places it is being used for legitimate purposes under the exemption, it must still be stored in a way that ensures it is not readily accessible to persons other than those covered by the exemption and is concealed from plain sight during any such transportation.

 The exemption also requires a record of possession, which is held by the Victorian Rover Council as well as the Unit in direct possession of the sword.

 What this means for Units is that when possessing and using a sword for Unit ceremonies, there are important regulations and responsibilities to be adhered to.
 When looking to acquire a sword the Unit should consider the following:

 Where do I get a sword from?